Companies expand to make more profit. They develop internal growth or external growth strategies to scale their operations.

 Economies of scale fall into five different types, and they explain how cost reduction occurs.
 They are:

 - Technical economies of scale.
 Larger companies can use more efficient production techniques and higher specialization, such as automation.
-In addition, they can also spread expensive fixed costs over more output.
+They can also spread expensive fixed costs over more output.

 - Managerial economies of scale.
 When operations are more significant, companies can hire specialist staff to oversee production, aided by more sophisticated equipment.
 Thus, it cuts managerial costs per unit because staff can work on more tasks.
 They also spread administrative expenses related to business functions such as finance and human resources over more outputs.